Jonathan2251/lbd/_sources/gpu.rst.txt

   3D polygon with directions on each plane

-The :numref:`in-3d-polygon` is an example of 3D polygon created by 2D triangles.
+The :numref:`in-3d-polygon` shows an example of a 3D polygon created from 2D
-The direction of plane (triangle) as the line perpendicular to the plane.
+triangles.
+The direction of the plane (triangle) is given by the line
+perpendicular to the plane.

-Cast a ray from the 3D point along X-axis and check how many intersections with outer object you find.
-Depending on the intersection number on each axis (even or odd) you can understand if your point is inside or outside [#point-in-3d-object]_.
+Cast a ray from the 3D point along the X-axis and count how many intersections
+with the outer object occur.
+Depending on the number of intersections along
+each axis (even or odd), you can understan if the point is inside or outside
+[#point-in-3d-object]_.

+An odd number means inside, and an even number means outside.
+As shown in
-Inside is odd and outside is even.
-As :numref:`in-3d-object`, points on the line going through the object satisfy this rule.
+:numref:`in-3d-object`, points on the line passing through the object satisfy
+this rule.

 .. _in-3d-object:
 .. figure:: ../Fig/gpu/in-3d-object.png
   :align: center
   :scale: 50 %

-  Point in or out 3D object
+  Point is inside or outside of 3D object

 .. rubric:: OpenGL uses counter clockwise and pointing outwards as default [#vbo]_.
 .. code-block:: c++